cniblock/Cliffhanger/README.md

 ### Validation

 Code was validated using PEP8 linter to ensure it adheres to Python coding standards.
+Both run.py and words.py

 ![Linter Pass](images/linter-pass.jpg)